dfmcphee/personal-blog/source/_posts/2016-01-24-prioritizing-layouts-with-the-order-property.md

   - css
   - layout
   - flexbox
+  - order
 ---

-Building off my previous post, where I wrote about building [responsive layouts with flexbox](/2016/01/responsive-layouts-with-flexbox/), you can take it one step further and use the [order](https://developer.mozilla.org/en-US/docs/Web/CSS/order) property to help prioritize those layouts.
+In my last post I wrote about building [responsive layouts with flexbox](/2016/01/responsive-layouts-with-flexbox/), but we can take it one step further and use the [order](https://developer.mozilla.org/en-US/docs/Web/CSS/order) property to help prioritize those layouts.

 Let's pretend we have a fairly typical two column layout with a sidebar on the left, and a section for the page content on the right.